HOB: A Holistically Optimized Bidding Strategy under Heterogeneous Bidding Environments: Experiments

-In addition, we perform an experiment on a dataset sampled from our production auction logs (0.1\% sampling rate), containing tens of millions records whith Maximize Return and TargetROAS ads.
-Notably, 60\% of the GMV in this dataset originates from a FPA environment that supports non-uniform bidding.
+In addition, we conduct offline evaluation on a 0.1\% sample of production auction logs, containing tens of millions of requests from MaxReturn and TargetROAS campaigns.
+Since true counterfactual conversions are unobservable, we replay each method using the platform's production value model to assign predicted values, and compare methods on aggregated predicted GMV, cost, and ROAS.
+Notably, 60\% of the GMV in this dataset originates from a non-uniform FPA channel.
 The dataset provides rich features for users (e.g., gender, age, purchase history) and ads (e.g., shop, brand, category) enabling the training of winning price models under diverse assumptions.
 7-day training set and 1-day test are set based on a temporal split.
-The two ad types: Maximize Return and TargetROAS results is shown at Appendix \ref{appendix:tables}.
+Table~\ref{tab:exp_Industrial} reports the results for both MaxReturn and TargetROAS campaigns.
+Under the TargetROAS objective, higher spend is desirable as long as the ROAS constraint remains satisfied.
+The increased spend of HOB therefore indicates that it unlocks additional efficient traffic rather than relaxing the constraint.